Nursing Home Administrator: Job Duties & Career Info

 Step 1: Earn an Undergraduate Degree

 A bachelor's degree program in health administration, health management or a related field can lead to work as a nursing home administrator.
-These programs combine general education requirements with business and health-related courses.
 Examples of topics include financial accounting, health law, current issues in health services, statistics and health care delivery.
-While graduates are often qualified for entry-level positions, they can also continue their education at the graduate level.
+While graduates are often qualified for entry-level positions, they can also continue their education by earning a master's.

 - Complete an internship.
 Most bachelor's programs require completion of an internship or practicum.
 This gives students an opportunity to develop experience in the field.